pnuehrenberg/vassi/README.md

 > [!CAUTION]
 > The first release will be published alongside our corresponding paper.
 The content of this package and its documentation may still change until then.

-# Verifiable, automated scoring of social interactions in animal groups using trajectory data
+# Verifiable, automated scoring of social interactions in animal groups

 ![vassi logo](docs/source/vassi_logo_large.svg)